leosperry/MyHome/README.md

 [This](https://github.com/leosperry/MyHome/tree/main/MyHome/Automations) folder has my working automations.

+Join me on the new [Discord Server](https://discord.gg/RaGu72RbCt) for HaKafkaNet.

 You may also note that I have set up the Transformer and StateManager to run in seperate projects.
 There are a few benefits to this approach.

 Happy Automating!